etiennecoutaud/curlme-controller/README.md

 ## Run locally

-To run the app localy make sure you have `go 1.14` install and `KUBECONFIG` environment var set.
+To run the app locally make sure you have `go 1.14` install and `KUBECONFIG` environment var set.

 ```bash
 $ make run-local